Vladlex/BodyBuilder/README.md

 # BodyBuilder

-BodyBuilder is a small framework helping you create URLRequest http body and print it's description.
+BodyBuilder is a small framework for working with URLRequest HTTP body and print it's human-readable description.
 Become stronger with BodyBuilder! 💪

-## What problems does this framework solves?
+## What problems does this framework solve?

 1. Creating Headers with names, values and attributes minimizing risk of mispelling.
-2. Viewing request body untill you put into request.
+2. Viewing request body in a readable format.
-3. Respecting common and frequently used headers names/values/attributes still having ability to set your very custom data.
+3. Respecting common and frequently used predefined header names/values/attributes but still having ability to set your very custom data.

 ## In details: Creating and using headers

-Header is a line entry with name, value and list of parameters.
-For some of header names values are predefinedm for some of header-value pairs values are predefined too.
+Header is a line with name, value and list of parameters.
+For some of header names values are predefined.

 ### Header Names